nayata/nayata.github.io/_pages/hexe-lib.md

 			// Get all `h2d.Text` objects from this prefab hierarchy
 			// Set all text to "text"

-			// Note - central card not changed text, because
+			// Note: the last card did not change its text because the prefab hierarchy
-			// hierarchy accept only unique names, and this card
+			// allows only unique object names.
+As a result, the `cards` array contains
+			// only two prefabs — one prefab was overwritten by another prefab
-			// was overwrited with another.
+			// with the same name.
-			var texfields = card.getAll(h2d.Text);
+			var texfields = card.all(h2d.Text);
 			for (texfield in texfields) {
 				texfield.text = "text";
 			}